carlosp499/osticket-prereqs/README.md

 -Fourth Step: next you need to create a folder in the "C-Drive" and call it "PHP"

--Fifth Step: Once you're in osTicket folder extract php-7.3.8-nts-Win32-VC15-x86.zip into C\PHP folder
+-Fifth Step: Once you're in osTicket folder extract "php-7.3.8-nts-Win32-VC15-x86.zip" into "C\PHP" folder

--Sixth Step: Afterwards install VC Redist (VC_redist.x86.exe)
+-Sixth Step: Afterwards install "VC Redist" (VC_redist.x86.exe)

 -Seventh Step: You Will install the "MYSQL"